FIRST Lego League Challenge: Table performance

 Team members set up their autonomous built for the 2017 Hydro Dynamics playing field.

 When the official competition convenes, each team brings their robot to compete on an official challenge mat identical to their own.
 Two to four team members are allowed at the board during a match; however, they can switch out with others in the team.
 In the case of a serious problem, such as the entire robot breaking down, the entire team is allowed at the board for as long as the problem persists.
 Members are not permitted to bring additional robots or any other items to the board during the competition.

 The robot starts in one of two areas marked as 'base', a white area in each bottom corner of the mat.
 While at base, two team members are allowed to touch the robot and start programs.
 If the team touches the robot outside of base (an 'interruption'), the referee will issue a penalty, resulting in the removal of a Precision Token.
 These are stationary LEGO models that increase the final score if they remain until the end, providing an incentive to not interrupt the robot.
 The robot is not required to return to base; some teams have completed all their missions without returning to base during the time allowed to complete the missions.
 In fact, in the 2008–09, 2009–10, 2011-13 and 2021 challenges, points were awarded if the robot was in one of two specified areas, not including base, at the end of the two and a half minute match.

 Parts and Robotic platforms

 Participants build robots with kits such as these.

 FIRST LEGO League Challenge teams may use "any LEGO-made building parts in their original factory condition" to construct their robots.
 The robots are programmed using any language allowing autonomous movement.
-Many teams opt for a block-based programming environment such as the official EV3 software, the official NXT-G software (now outdated), or Robolab.
-All these are built around Labview.
+Many teams use the official LEGO Education SPIKE software, which supports block-based programming and Python.
+Earlier teams used the EV3 software, NXT-G, or Robolab, with ROBOLAB being based on LabVIEW.

 The robots used are Lego Education units.
-Until 2021, the platform of choice was the Lego Mindstorm EV3.
-While the EV3 will still be permitted in FLL competitions, starting in August 2022, the Guided Mission will only be available for SPIKE Prime.
+Until 2021, the platform of choice was the Lego Mindstorms EV3.
+From 2022, SPIKE Prime became the main platform used in FIRST LEGO League Challenge.

+From 2026, FIRST LEGO League also introduced a new robotic platform based on LEGO Education Computer Science & AI kits as part of its Future Edition, while SPIKE-based competitions continue under the Founders Edition.